Zakhag44/ai-case-study/README.md

 elevates the concept of chatbots by incorporating natural language and other artificial intelligence technologies, and is designed to streamline employees' work with the help of an AI assistant.

+* Who is the company's intended customer?
+Is there any information about the market size of this set of customers?
+> Per companiesmarketcap.com, as of December 2023 Microsoft has a market cap of $2.770 Trillion.
+This makes Microsoft the world's second most valuable company by market cap according to our data.